-Folsom Middle School opened in September of 1968 with 243 seventh and eighth grade students.
-Our two-story classroom building and our multi-purpose building were constructed and opened, respectively, in July and September of 1994.
-In 1997, the school's name was changed to Folsom Middle School when it opened its doors to sixth grade students.
-Our school is comprised of 52 classrooms, a gymnasium, a technology lab, a computer lab, a media center, an art lab, a home economics lab, and a multi-purpose room, and serves over 1,400 students.
+Folsom Middle School opened in September of 1968 with 243 seventh and eighth-grade students.
+Our two-story classroom building, and our multi-purpose building were constructed and opened, respectively, in July and September of 1994.
+In 1997, the school's name was changed to Folsom Middle School when it opened its doors to sixth-grade students.
+Our school is comprised of 63 classrooms, a gymnasium, a technology lab, a computer lab, a media center, an art lab, a home economics lab, and a multi-purpose room, and serves over 1,400 students.
 Remodeling in 2003-2004 included upgrading our technology infrastructure, replacing flooring, lighting, and ceiling treatments, replacing the heating and air conditioning system in the A-Wing, and building a new gymnasium.
+Portable buildings were installed in 1985, 1999, 2018, and 2019.